manaakiwhenua/nzsluc/README.md

 Various attempts have been made to develop a system of land use classification for New Zealand, but few have been widely adopted.

-We propose that one reason why these systems have not been adopted is that they have primarily been narrowly focussed on land use classification systems in terms of a hierarchy of classes.
+We propose that one reason why these systems have not been adopted is that they have primarily been narrowly focussed on land use classification systems in terms of the specification of a hierarchy of classes.
 Whereas we believe it is important to first consider a "land use **classification framework**" under which one or more "land use **classification systems**" may be developed.

-The land use classification _framework_ should consider over-arching purposes, roles, principles, and procedures for land use classification _systems_.
+The **land use classification _framework_** should consider over-arching purposes, roles, principles, and procedures for land use classification _systems_.
 It should be narrowly prescriptive, and allow scope for multiple classification systems to co-exist—provided they adhere to the framework principles and follow framework procedures.

-A land use classification _system_ may then be developed within the framework.
+A **land use classification _system_** may then be developed within this framework.
 It is at this level that a more concrete system of classes may be created.
 It is unlikely that one classification _system_ will be appropriate for all interested parties; the intention is for multiple such systems to be developed.
+This allows for land use classification systems to be developed for a variety of purposes and with different properties.

+For example, it may or may be appropriate for any given system to be hierarchical in structure; however we consider that in order to be robust, all instantiations of a land use classification system should undergo systematic validation.
+Therefore it is a land use classification system concern as to whether to adopt a hierarchical classification schemata; but it is a land use classification framework concern to both specify a proceedure for the validation of classified land use data.

 # The New Zealand Standard Land Use Classification Framework

-The NZSLUC Framework presents principles, procedures and definitions for designing compliant land use classification systems.
+The NZSLUC Framework presents principles, procedures and definitions for designing land use classification systems.
+Classification systems that adhere to this framework are considered to be _compliant_ with the classification framework.

 ## Principles <!-- Informative -->